STAR: Decode-Phase Rescheduling for LLM Inference: Evaluation

-To demonstrate the performance upper bound of our prediction-based rescheduling approach, we introduce an oracle version \textit{\ours-Oracle}, which assumes perfect knowledge of the remaining generation lengths for all requests.
+To demonstrate the performance upper bound of our prediction-based rescheduling approach, we introduce an oracle version \textit{\ours Oracle}, which assumes perfect knowledge of the generation lengths for all requests.
 Subsequently, we evaluate the effectiveness of our approach in both small-scale real systems and large-scale simulated clusters by demonstrating the variation in execution time across decode instances for 2,000 seconds on shareGPT dataset.

-\stitle{Execution on small scale.} Figure~\ref{fig:tpot_variance_comparison} illustrates the execution time variance across different scheduling strategies when running on 3 decode instances with RTX 4090D GPUs.
-Our proposed prediction solution achieved an average execution time variance of 0.78 ms², which is close to that of oracle prediction.
-We observe that vLLM presents a bursty execution time pattern due to workload imbalance, while rescheduling effectively mitigates this issue.
-Furthermore, prediction further reduces execution time variance by proactively balancing workloads, thereby enhancing system stability and user experience.
+\stitle{Execution on small scale.} Figure~\ref{fig:tpot_variance_comparison} illustrates the execution time variance across different scheduling strategies when running on 3 decode instances in small cluster.
+Our proposed prediction solution achieved an average execution time variance of 0.78 ms², which is close to that of oracle prediction. \textit{vLLM shows} bursty variance under workload imbalance, rescheduling mitigates it, and prediction reduces it further.

 \stitle{Simulation on large scale.} We conduct simulations using our dedicated simulator that models large-scale cluster behaviors across hundreds of instances in production scale deployments.
-Our simulator implementation mirrors our real system, following the same execution flow as our actual experiments.
+The simulator follows the same scheduling and migration logic as the real system.
 Specifically, we use event-driven simulation to model request arrivals, decode execution, and migration events.
 The execution time of each decode iteration is derived from real system measurements, while the migration overhead is calculated based on KV cache size and network bandwidth.
 Regarding prediction, we leverage the actual remaining generation lengths to simulate an oracle predictor.
-We configure the simulation with a request rate of 0.3 RPS for an 8-instance cluster, scaling proportionally with cluster size (e.g., 0.6 RPS for 16 instances).
+We set the request rate to 0.3 RPS for an 8-instance cluster and scale it linearly with cluster size.
 This configuration ensures that the system reaches a dynamic equilibrium where request arrival and completion rates are balanced, preventing unbounded queue growth while maintaining sufficient workload.
+Using ShareGPT and a 25 Gbps transfer speed (following DistServe's cross-node interconnection setting~\cite{zhong2024distserve}), we evaluate cluster sizes from 8 to 256 instances.
+Figure~\ref{fig:large_scale_variance} shows that rescheduling improves load balance. \textit{\ours w/ prediction} achieves load balancing close to the oracle, and this advantage persists as the cluster scales up.